MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection-manage-android.md

    - **Disable web protection**:
      - **Name**: Enter a unique name for this OMA-URI setting so you can find it easily.
 For example, **Disable Defender for Endpoint web protection**.
-     - **Description**: (Optional) Enter a description that provides an overview of the setting, and any other important details.
+     - **Description**: (Optional) Enter a description that provides an overview of the setting and any other important details.
      - **OMA-URI**: Enter **./Vendor/MSFT/DefenderATP/AntiPhishing**.
      - **Data type**: Select **Integer** in the drop-down list.
      - **Value**: Enter **0** to disable web protection, including the VPN-based scan.